sourcegraph/careers/job-descriptions/software-engineer-infrastructure.md

 #### Nice to haves

-- You have published blog posts and given conference talks about your past work.
+- You have published blog posts and/or given conference talks about your past work.
+- You have experience working on high-performing teams, preferable tech startups.

 ### Location